xtt28/shortener/README.md

 ## Contributing

 Contributions are always welcome.
+Please:
-Please write tests for your code and run it through `gofmt`.
+1. write tests for your code;
+2. run it through `go fmt` and `go vet`.

 ## License